AllTheMods/alltheguides/docs/atma/mobfarms.md

 === "Ars Nouveau Runes"

     For setting up the runes, place them in the killing destination area with a Source Jar nearby.
-    I recommend using a spell like `Self -> Spark -> Discharge` (or similar AoE damage spells), but feel free to explore other combinations.
+    I recommend using a spell like `Touch -> Rune -> Sensitive -> Spark -> Discharge` (or similar AoE damage spells), but feel free to explore other combinations.
+    *(Note: Sensitive makes the rune act as a player)*

     ![Example Rune Spell: Spark Discharge](img/mobfarms/ars_rune_spark_discharge.png)